 The berthing of the decommissioned Royal Yacht Britannia in Leith, although built in Glasgow, was a real indication of the faith in the area.

-The Britannia, which now has its own special place in Leith history, has become one of Scotland’s best-loved tourist attractions and provides a reminder of the importance that the port has played in the history of Scotland.
+The Britannia, which now has its own special place in history, has become one of Scotland’s best-loved tourist attractions.
+It provides a reminder of the importance that the port has played in the history of Scotland.

-Historically Leith has also had a long association with the Scotch Whisky industry.
+Historically the area has also had a long association with the Scotch Whisky industry.

 The history of Leith, the port of Edinburgh

-Archaeological research has proved that there was a settlement on the banks of the Water of Leith in pre-history.
+Archaeological research has suggested that there may have been Bronze Age and Neolithic sites on the banks of the Water of Leith in pre-history.

 However, it wasn’t until 1128 when King David I granted land in Leith to Holyrood Abbey that the first records were created.